 Nickel

-Nickel is a vital element in stainless steel production and its use as a battery material is leading to growing demand.
+Nickel is a vital element in stainless steel production and its use as a battery material drives contemporary demand, despite market uncertainty and high supply chain concentration.

 Nickel (Ni)

-More than two thirds of global nickel production is used to produce stainless steel.
-As an alloying element, nickel enhances its important properties such as formability, weldability and ductility, while increasing corrosion resistance in certain applications.
-Nickel is often used as an ‘undercoat’ for other coatings, such as chromium.
+More than two-thirds of global nickel production is used to produce stainless steel.
+As an alloying element, nickel enhances important properties such as formability, weldability and ductility, while increasing corrosion resistance in a wide array of applications.
+Nickel is also often used as an ”undercoat” for other coatings, such as chromium.
+Production of stainless steel remains the top driver for nickel demand – accounting for up to 68% of nickel on the market today.

-Nickel has long been widely used in batteries, most commonly in nickel cadmium (NiCd) and in the longer-lasting nickel metal hydride (NiMH) rechargeable batteries.
-Two of the most commonly-used types of batteries, Nickel Cobalt Aluminium (NCA) and Nickel Manganese Cobalt (NMC), typically use 80 percent and 33 percent nickel respectively.
-Most Li-ion batteries now rely on nickel.
-It is widely expected that the ratio of nickel used in EV batteries will increase over the long-term, thereby driving increased demand for the material.1https://www.benchmarkminerals.com/membership/nickel-the-often-forgotten-battery-metal/,2https://nickelinstitute.org/about-nickel/nickel-in-batteries/
+Nickel has long been widely used in batteries, most commonly in nickel cadmium (NiCd) and in longer-lasting nickel metal hydride (NiMH) rechargeable batteries.
+Two of the most commonly used types of batteries, nickel cobalt aluminium (NCA) and nickel manganese cobalt (NMC), typically require up to 80% and 33% nickel respectively.

 Key Countries